-March 14, 2023
+March 12, 2024

-Vol. 39, No. 1
+Vol. 40, No. 1

-- Visit the Blueberry Bulletin webpage at njaes.rutgers.edu/blueberry-bulletin - The 2022 Commercial Blueberry Pest Control Recommendations for New Jersey is available on njaes.rutgers.edu - The Blueberry Bulletin will now be emailed to those who request it.
-We will no longer be mailing hard copies out.
-If you are not on our current list and would like to receive a copy, please call the office at (609) 625-0056.
+- Visit the Blueberry Bulletin webpage at njaes.rutgers.edu/blueberry-bulletin - The 2022 Commercial Blueberry Pest Control Recommendations for New Jersey is available on njaes.rutgers.edu.
+The 2024 manual is out but not on the website yet.
+We have copies available at the office.

-WEED CONTROL
+WEED SCIENCE